GaBrick31/speechToText_GUI/README.md

 5) (Optional) Select your output text file in the third field.

-6) Run either Transcribe or translate
+6) Run either Transcribe or Translate functions

 7) Enjoy!